Hainexx/Suicides_Shiny_App_Dashboard/README.md

 `library(shiny)` \
 `runGitHub(repo = "Hainexx/Suicides_Shiny_App_Dashboard")`

-Beware that every needed library will be automatically installed in your system without any further notice and loaded.
-The list of the needed packages can be found in *sessionInfo.txt*.
+Every needed library will be automatically installed and loaded in your system without any further notice (the list of the needed packages can be found in *sessionInfo.txt*) but it is still required to have a C++ compiler installed.

+On Mac you can install it by:
+`xcode-select --install`
+On Ubuntu Linux:
+`sudo apt-get install r-base-dev`
+On Windows:
+install Rtools

 ## File Descprition